#6: I’m not based in a school, how do I start to teach Paws b, .b or .breathe?

 Make sure you know how to teach the relevant age group

-Our Teach Paws b and Teach .b courses will train you to deliver mindfulness classes – but not how to teach children!
+Our Teach Paws b, Teach .b and Teach .breathe courses will train you to deliver mindfulness classes – but not how to teach children!
 It is important to stress that previous experience of teaching or working in some capacity with groups of students is crucial to teach MiSP curricula.
 This will result in a much more effective and enjoyable experience for all participants where the focus can really be on the content!

 Our courses include discussions and advice about how mindfulness teaching might sit within a school classroom environment, assuming that you already have general classroom management skills and experience before attending the training.
 If you are a third-party provider to a school, we very much recommend that you have the classroom teacher present in the room when you deliver the curriculum.